Beer-Battered Tofu Sticks with Ranch Dressing

 Meanwhile, prepare the ranch dressing by combining all ingredients in a bowl.
 Mix until thoroughly combined.
 Set aside.

-Cut tofu into ¾” wide sticks.
+Cut tofu into 3/4-inch wide sticks.
 Pat dry.
 In a small mixing bowl, mix together flour and beer until smooth.
 In a separate bowl, mix together panko, salt, paprika and pepper.

 Heat 2 tablespoons canola oil in a large frying pan over medium-high heat.
 Dip each tofu stick into the wet mixture, then the dry mixture, turning to coat all sides.
 Carefully place into preheated pan and fry until golden brown on all sides.
 Add additional oil if needed.
 Using a slotted spatula, remove the tofu sticks and place on a couple of paper towels to remove excess oil.
 Repeat until all tofu sticks have been prepared.
 Serve with ranch dressing.